Gainesway Farm

 Gainesway Farm is an American Thoroughbred horse breeding business in Lexington, Kentucky.
 It was originally called Greentree Farms.

-The 1,500 acre (6 km²) property has been home to stallions such as Youth and Exceller and numerous others who are buried on the property.
-Among the current stallion roster is Tapit, sire of 4 Breeders' Cup winners since 2008 and 2013 Leading U.S.-based Yearling Sire.
+The 1,500-acre (6 km2) property has been home to stallions such as Youth and Exceller and numerous others who are buried on the property.
+Among the current stallion roster is Tapit, sire of four Breeders' Cup winners since 2008 and 2013 Leading U.S.-based Yearling Sire.

-In 1995, under the name Gainesway Stable, owner Graham Beck partnered with Robert and Beverly Lewis and William T. Young of Overbrook Farm in the ownership and racing of Timber Country who won the 1994 Breeders' Cup Juvenile and 1995 Preakness Stakes.
+In 1995, under the name Gainesway Stable, owner Graham J. Beck partnered with Robert and Beverly Lewis and William T. Young of Overbrook Farm in the ownership and racing of Timber Country who won the 1994 Breeders' Cup Juvenile and 1995 Preakness Stakes.

 Stallions

 Gainesway is home to the following stallions: